 10 Benefits of Testosterone Replacement Therapy (TRT)

 Men generally don’t know or appreciate the benefits of testosterone until it starts fading away.
 And it does fade.
-Regardless of a well-balanced diet and solid exercise regimen, your body changes as you age, and your hormone levels and testosterone naturally decline approximately 1 percent every year (1).
+Regardless of a well-balanced diet and solid exercise regimen, your body changes as you age, and your hormone levels and testosterone naturally decline approximately 1 percent every year starting around age 30 (1).

 Maybe you’ve been suffering the symptoms of low testosterone (such as low energy levels, fatigue, excess body fat, erectile dysfunction, and low libido).
-Perhaps Hone’s at-home testing kit has revealed that you have a testosterone deficiency, and now you’re considering testosterone replacement therapy (TRT) to get back on track.
+Perhaps Hone’s at-home test has revealed that you have a testosterone deficiency, and now you’re considering testosterone replacement therapy (TRT) to get back on track.

-Or maybe you aren’t quite sure whether TRT is right for you and you want to know more about what to expect from balancing your hormones, including outcomes and side effects.
+Or maybe you aren’t quite sure whether testosterone treatment is right for you and you want to know more about what to expect from balancing your hormones, including outcomes and side effects.

 Either way, we’ve got answers.